 And that's not calculating lost income over the past sixteen years!
 I can't guess at that.
 Plus, it's just too depressing.

-To help you with keeping the cost of migraines down, come check out my Migraine Pain Management Course.
+To help you with keeping the cost of migraines down, here are 3 ways I can support you right now:

 A billion people suffer with migraines, and only half get effective treatment.
 So, are you in the half a billion people putting up with migraine pain and long disruptive migraine episodes?